-Clinical governance is the set of relationships and responsibilities established by a service provider between regulators and funders, managers, owners and governing bodies (where relevant), clinicians, healthcare providers, the workforce, patients, consumers and other stakeholders to ensure optimal clinical outcomes (see Figure 1).
+Clinical governance is the set of relationships and responsibilities established by a Service between regulators and funders, managers, owners and governing bodies (where relevant), clinicians, healthcare providers, the workforce, patients, consumers and other stakeholders to ensure optimal clinical outcomes (see Figure 1).
 It ensures that:

-- The community can be confident there are systems in place to deliver safe and highquality care - There is a commitment to continuously improve services - Everyone is accountable to patients and the community for ensuring the delivery of safe, effective and high-quality care.
-This includes service providers, clinicians, other members of the workforce and managers, owners and governing bodies (where they exist).
-Depending on the size of the service provider, multiple roles may be carried out by the same individual.
+- The community can be confident there are systems in place to deliver safe and high-quality care - There is a commitment to continuously improve services that are delivered and a commitment to patient safety - Everyone is accountable to patients and the community for ensuring the delivery of safe, effective and high-quality care.
+This includes the Service, clinicians, managers, other members of the workforce, owners and governing bodies (where they exist).
+Depending on the size of the Service, multiple roles may be carried out by the same individual.